lululxvi/deepxde/docs/demos/pinn_forward/helmholtz.2d.manufactured.rst

   import numpy as np
   import matplotlib.pyplot as plt

-We begin by definying the general parameters for the problem.
+We begin by defining the general parameters for the problem.
 We use a collocation points density of 15 (resp.
 30) points per wavelength for the training (resp. testing) data along each direction.
 The PINN will be trained over 5000 epochs.
 We define the learning rate, the number of dense layers and nodes, and the activation function.
 Moreover, we import the cosine function.

 .. code-block:: python